Jean-EstevezT/Aritmo-Budget-Planner/README.md

-# Aritmo Budget Planner 💰
+#       Aritmo Budget Planner

 A powerful, privacy-focused desktop application for personal finance management.
 Built with modern web technologies and wrapped in Electron, Aritmo runs locally on your machine, ensuring your financial data remains secure and private.

-## ✨ Features
+## Features

-- **📊 Interactive Dashboard**: Visual overview of your financial health with dynamic charts.
+- ** Interactive Dashboard**: Visual overview of your financial health with dynamic charts.
-- **💰 Transaction Management**: Easily record and categorize income and expenses.
+- ** Transaction Management**: Easily record and categorize income and expenses.
-- **📅 Bill Tracking**: Keep track of recurring bills, due dates, and payment status.
+- ** Bill Tracking**: Keep track of recurring bills, due dates, and payment status.
-- **📉 Budget Planning**: Set monthly limits for different categories to control your spending.
+- ** Budget Planning**: Set monthly limits for different categories to control your spending.
-- **🐷 Savings Goals**: Create and track progress towards your financial goals.
+- ** Savings Goals**: Create and track progress towards your financial goals.
-- **💳 Debt Manager**: Monitor and plan your debt payoffs effectively.
+- ** Debt Manager**: Monitor and plan your debt payoffs effectively.
-- **💱 Currency Converter**: Real-time currency conversion tools.
+- ** Currency Converter**: Real-time currency conversion tools.
-- **🌍 Multi-language Support**: Interface available in multiple languages to suit your preference.
+- ** Multi-language Support**: Interface available in multiple languages to suit your preference.
-- **🔒 Privacy First**: All data is stored locally using SQLite.
+- ** Privacy First**: All data is stored locally using SQLite.
 No external servers or tracking.
-- **🎨 Modern UI**: Clean, responsive interface styled with Tailwind CSS and Lucide icons.
+- ** Modern UI**: Clean, responsive interface styled with Tailwind CSS and Lucide icons.

-## 🛠️ Technology Stack
+## Stack

 - **Runtime**: [Electron](https://www.electronjs.org/)
 - **Frontend**: [React](https://react.dev/) (v19)